-The Department for Culture & Creative Development (DCCD) advocates for the arts in San Antonio through its relationships with local City staff, other City departments, elected officials, and local nonprofits as well as community at large.
-In addition, DCCD works with advocacy organizations at the state and national levels, including the following:
+The Department of Arts & Culture advocates for the arts in San Antonio through its relationships with local City staff, other City departments, elected officials, and local nonprofits as well as community at large.
+In addition, the Department works with advocacy organizations at the state and national levels, including the following:

 Americans for the Arts (AFTA) is the nation's leading nonprofit organization for advancing the arts and arts education.
 AFTA's mission is to serve, advance, and lead the network of organizations and individuals who that cultivate, promote, sustain, and support the arts in America.
 In June 2012, San Antonio hosted nearly 1,000 arts advocates at AFTA’s annual convention.